aginies/vmanager/README.md

 - Handles snapshot error and success messages, displaying them in a dynamically resizing footer.
 - Display options for showing/hiding VM details
 - Provides functionality to view the application's error log file.
-- Errors during connection or VM operations are logged to `vm_manager_error.log` for later review.
+- Errors during connection or VM operations are logged to `vm_manager.log` for later review.

 ### vm_info.py